searles9/Python_Projects/web_scrape_cox_jobs/Overview.md

 Collected 10 results from page 1
 Collected 10 results from page 2
 Collected 10 results from page 3
+Collected 10 results from page 4
+Collected 3 results from page 5
+Gathered jobs from 5 pages
+         Adding data to a new excel document
+         You can see the job results in this file: - job_details.xlsx
 ```
-* The CSV file will be outputed to the same directory that the script is in
+* The excel file will be outputed to the same directory that the script is in